 SecurePurdue, ITAP and Purdue at large offer a variety of security-related services to help the University community achieve the goals of the SecurePurdue initiative.
 Use the links below to access security-related services at Purdue.

-If you suspect that your Purdue or personal computer has been compromised, this page lists the steps to follow.
+If you suspect that your Purdue or personal computer has been compromised, report a Security Incident.

 STEAM is the IT security incident response team at Purdue, which is composed of IT professionals from all University IT departments who share information and offer assistance when IT security incidents occur.

-Access free antivirus and security software, such as McAfee.
-Log in to find the appropriate version for your computer and be sure to also download and install the latest McAfee patch from the patches page.
+Access free antivirus and security software.
+Log in to find the appropriate version for your computer.

 The Identity Access Management Office (IAMO) coordinates the activities of identity assignment and role-based access across the University, and provides a consistent means of identifying Purdue University constituents and allowing them access to resources while ensuring an individual's privacy.

 Filelocker is an open-sourced program created by Purdue University that allows faculty and staff a convenient way to securely share files with other people, both on and off campus.

 New IT Software or Services Security Review

 Before purchasing new IT software or services, request a Vendor Security Review.